Texas Court Records

 Can a Bankruptcy be Expunged in Texas?

 Texas's record laws have no bearing on bankruptcies because the federal court system handles bankruptcy cases, and there's no provision of expungement in the U.S. Bankruptcy Code.
-However, bankruptcy documents can be sealed under court order by:
+However, bankruptcy documents may be sealed under court order by:

 - Leaving a statement in the bankruptcy record stating that the bankruptcy petition was filed fraudulently